 National Golf Links of America – 7th – par 5 – 478 yards

 Dubbed “St. Andrews”, the 7th at National Golf Links of America is a great birdie opportunity, but disaster awaits a player that hits their ball in the wrong spot.
-The hole is guarded by tough fairway bunkers on the inside of the dogleg.
-Finding one of these quickly turns The Road into a three shot hole and a much more difficult birdie.
+The hole is guarded by tough fairway bunkers on the inside of the dogleg that serve as the hotel does in Scotland.
+Finding one of these bunkers quickly turns The Road into a three shot hole and a much more difficult birdie.
 The approach shot features one of the deepest Road bunkers in American golf.
 Don’t miss long or you will find yourself in the back bunker with the green that slopes away.

 The intimidating tee shot on NGLA's Road Hole 7th - Photo Credit: Jon Cavalier